ACOG supports immediate postpartum LARC insertion as a best practice, recognizing its role in preventing unintended and short-interval pregnancy.

 As many as 40% of women are unable to return for a postpartum visit due to:

 - Childcare obligations

-- Unable to get off work
+- Inability to take time off at work

 - Unstable housing